Jobs at the Y

 The Extended Day Camp Counselor position is ideal for someone who is looking for a first job, shorter time commitment, or experience working with youth.
 In Extended Day, staff have the opportunity to work with different ages of children and are very important to our overall Summer Camp program.

-Hours are from 3:00-6:00 pm, Monday through Friday.
+Hours are from 3:00 pm-6:00 pm, Monday through Friday.
 Extended Day staff also have the opportunity to work in other areas of camp during the day, as substitutes are often needed.

 ESSENTIAL FUNCTIONS: